 There are various duties that a respite caregiver could provide for you or your loved one.
 They do things that you or your loved one would typically do, but may not be able to anymore.
 These duties may include nursing or personal care, housekeeping, on-going companionship (particularly positive for people with dementia), fetching the weekly food shop and/or cooking meals, mobility support and administering any medications necessary.
 This is primarily a list of tasks for those in a live-in care arrangement, however, many of these tasks are also done in a residential care home if needed.

 Are you considering respite care for yourself or your loved one?
 If so, are there any other questions you may have?
-For more information or for any enquiries please contact the Hollies directly on 01453 541400 or email@example.com
+For more information or for any enquiries please contact the Hollies directly on 01453 541400 or email us at email@example.com